Jõhvi

 Jõhvi (/ˈjoʊvi/ YOH-vee; /et/; Jewe) is a town in northeastern Estonia, and the administrative seat of Ida-Viru County and Jõhvi Parish.
 The town is located about 50 km west of the Estonia–Russia international border.

 History

 Jõhvi was first mentioned as a village in 1241 in Liber Census Daniae when it was ruled by Denmark.
 Historical names of Jõhvi were Gewi and Jewe.
 In the 13th century a church was built there, and Jõhvi became the centre of the local church parish.

 On 1 May 1938, the government of Estonia upgraded the official status of Jõhvi from a borough to that of an independent town.
-During the period of Soviet administration (1944–1991), Jõhvi was administratively not a town, but a district of the city of Kohtla-Järve.
+From 1960 to 1991, Jõhvi was administratively not a town, but a district of the city of Kohtla-Järve.
 In 2005, the town of Jõhvi was united with the parish of Jõhvi.

 Demographics

 During the period when Estonia was occupied by the Soviet Union, a significant influx of workers from other parts of the Soviet Union was initiated to support the expanding city of Kohtla-Järve, including the then district of Jõhvi.
 This influx resulted in Estonians becoming a minority in the area.